 - Human Resources

-Samples for shrinkage limit tests are usually taken from a larger sample prepared for liquid and plastic limit tests.
 A soil specimen with moisture content above the liquid limit is placed in the shrinkage dish and struck off with the straightedge.
-The sample is then oven dried.
-After coating in wax, volume of the soil pat is computed by weighing in water and noting the difference from its weight in air.
+The soil pat is then oven dried.
+After coating in melted wax, volume of the soil pat is computed by weighing in water and noting the difference from its weight in air.

 Enter your name, email, and questions below and we will reply during business hours (8am - 5pm EST, Monday through Friday).